Common Challenges in Sea Freight Shipping and How to Avoid Them

 Over 90% of the world’s goods are transported by sea, which continues to be the foundation of international trade.
 Effective sea freight shipping is essential to sustaining competitive supply chains for companies operating in the UAE, a crucial global hub.
-However, due to the complexity of this mode of transportation, it is crucial to comprehend the typical sea freight shipping challenges and know how to overcome them.
+However, due to the complexity of this mode of transportation, it is crucial to comprehend the typical ocean freight challenges and know how to overcome them.

 The Challenge of Volatility – High and Fluctuating Costs